pgomez-a/libft/README.md

        void	*ft_memset(void *b, int c, size_t len)

-The ft_memset() function fills the first len bytes of the memory area pointed to by b with the constant byte c.
+The ft_memset() function fills the first len bytes of the memory area pointed to by b with the constant byte c.<br>
 The ft_memset() function returns a pointer to the memory area b.

 **ft_bzero**

        void	ft_bzero(void *s, size_t n)

-The ft_bzero() function erases the data in the n bytes of the memory starting at the location pointed to by s, by writing zeros (bytes containing '\0') to that area.
+The ft_bzero() function erases the data in the n bytes of the memory starting at the location pointed to by s, by writing zeros (bytes containing '\0') to that area.<br>
 The ft_bzero() function does no return anything.

 **ft_memcpy**

        void	*ft_memcpy(void *dst, const void *src, size_t n)

 The ft_memcpy() function copies n bytes from memory area src to memory area dst.
 The memory areas must not overlap.
-Use ft_memmove if the memory areas do overlap.
+Use ft_memmove if the memory areas do overlap.<br>
 The ft_memcpy() function returns a pointer to dst.

 **ft_memccpy**

        void	*ft_memccpy(void *dst, const void *src, int c, size_t n)

 The ft_memccpy() function copies no more than n bytes from memory area src to memory area dst, stopping when the character c is found.
-If the memory areas overlap, the results are undefined.
+If the memory areas overlap, the results are undefined.<br>
 The ft_memccpy() function returns a pointer to the next character in dst after c, or NULL if c was not found in the first n characters of src.

 **ft_memmove**

        void	*ft_memmove(void *dst, const void *src, size_t len)

 The ft_memmove() function copies n bytes from memory area src to memory area dst.
-The memory areas may overlap: copying takes place as though the bytes in src are first copied into a temporary array that does not overlap src or dst, and the bytes are then copied from the temporary array to dst.
+The memory areas may overlap: copying takes place as though the bytes in src are first copied into a temporary array that does not overlap src or dst, and the bytes are then copied from the temporary array to dst.<br>
 The ft_memmove() function returns a pointer to dst.